jazzband/django-cookie-consent/README.rst

 django-cookie-consent is a reusable application for managing various cookies and visitors consent for their use in Django project.

+support ranges from django 1.9 to 3.0 and python 2.7 to 3.7

 Features:

 * cookies and cookie groups are stored in models for easy management